Frequently Asked Float Questions

 I don’t feel safe to drive after a float?

 Some people react strongly and need to take several minutes to get their bearings.
-That’s why we suggest you make use of the Retreat with as much RO filtered Water or Green Tea as you wish.
+That’s why we suggest you make use of the Retreat with as much Organic Vanilla Green Tea as you wish.

 Can I float too much?